-Best cantilever brakes are the traditional stoppers for exploring and cyclocross bikes.
+Cantilever brakes are the traditional stoppers for exploring and cyclocross bikes.
 They provide clearance for full mudguards and tires, or the great mud and tires.
-The amazing cantilevers are simple and are lightweight.
+Cantilevers are simple and are lightweight.

-They can give great braking power that can also be used on tandems, but they need a meticulous setup to offer their best result.
+They can give great braking power that can also be used on tandems, but they need a meticulous setup to offer the best result.
 Straddle wire angle make them extremely powerful.

 A brake cable hanger and a cable adjuster are required during installation.
 The front brake hanger is always on the top of headset bearing.